lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Vue-Watch-List/README.md

 - Adding a possibility to search for movies.
 - Adding [typed.js](http://www.mattboldt.com/demos/typed-js/) to have some funky title on our home page.
 - Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.
-- Using [`star-rating.js`](https://kitt.lewagon.com/knowledge/tutorials/star_rating) to display stars instead of a normal input in the reviews form.
+- Using [`star-rating.js`](https://github.com/pryley/star-rating.js/blob/master/README.md) to display stars instead of a normal input in the reviews form.

-Again, use Stimulus controllers when implementing JavaScript behavior in your app ⚠️
+Again, use Vue when implementing JavaScript behavior in your app ⚠️